alenapetsyeva/tut-2/tutorials/test2/accord.md

 >This is a note.

+Sometimes you want numbered lists:

+1. One
+2. Two
+3. Three

+Sometimes you want bullet points:

+* Start a line with a star
+* Profit!

 You can create nested lists:

+* item1
+    * one_one
+    * two

  [ACCORDION-BEGIN [STEP 1](The workbench allows you to develop on HANA without the need to set up a local development environment The workbench allows you to develop on HANA without the need to set up a local development environment)]